matrup01/data_import_modules/docu/docu.md

 	orientation (str, optional) ... takes a str to change the orientation of the colorbar, default - "horizontal" location (str, optional) ... takes a str to change the location of the colorbar relative to the plot, default-"top" pad (float, optional) ... takes a float and moves the cbar further away from the heatmap the higher the pad is, default-0

+1.2   OPC(file,**kwargs)

+    creates an OPC-object

+    file (str) ... takes an OPC-produced ...-C.dat file

+    mfile (str, optional) ... takes an OPC-produced ...-M.dat file (if no mfile is given, the program will replace the C in the ...-C.dat file with an M and look for the filename at the same path) dmfile (str, optional) ... takes an OPC-produced ...-dM.dat file (if no dmfile is given, the program will replace the C in the ...-C.dat file with dM and look for the filename at the same path) start (str,optional) ... takes a str in 'hh:mm:ss'-format and only imports data acquired after that timestamp end (str,optional) ... takes a str in 'hh:mm:ss'-format and only imports data acquired before that timestamp bins (list of float, optional) ... takes a list of the geometric means of the bins, if none is given it will assume the standard bins (bins=[0.253,0.298,0.352,0.414,0.488,0.576,0.679,0.8,0.943,1.112,1.31,1.545,1.821,2.146,2.53,2.982,3.515,4.144,4.884,5.757,6.787,8,9.43,11.12,13.1,15.45,18.21,21.46,25.3,29.82,35.15])

+1.2.1 OPC.save(name)

+    saves the OPC-object to an .opc file

+    name (str) ... specifies the name and path where the file should be saved to

+1.2.2 OPC.plot(ax,y,**kwargs)

+    plots a plot y vs time over an existing mpl axis

+    ax (Axes object of mpl.axes module) ... axis on which the plot should be drawn y (str) ... takes a string to determine which y should be plotted

+    quakes (list of str, optional) ... takes a list of string in the format 'hh:mm:ss' and draws vertical, dashed lines at those timestamps quakeslabel (str, optional) ... takes a str and uses it as a label for the quakes if a legend is used quakecolor (str, optional) ... changes the color of the quakes, default-"tab:purple" color (str, optional) ... changes the color of the plot, default-"tab:orange" plotlabel (str, optional) ... changes label of the plot (used for legend) into the given string.
+If none is given, default-"no label" ylabel (str, optional) ... changes the label of the y axis, if no ylabel is given it will say the Type of Value that is plotted and which Unit it uses secondary (bool, optional) ... determines which y-axis should be colored (False-left axis/True-right axis), default-False setday (str, optional) ... takes a string in the format "ddmmyy" and changes the date to it

+1.2.3 OPC.heatmap(ax,**kwargs)

+    plots a dndlogdp heatmap over an existing mpl axis

+    ax ...
+(Axes object of mpl.axes module) ... axis on which the plot should be drawn

+    ylabel (str, optional) ... changes the label of the y-axis, if no ylabel is give it will say "dN/dlogDp in ccm^-3" orientation (str, optional) ... takes a str to change the orientation of the colorbar, default - "horizontal" location (str, optional) ... takes a str to change the location of the colorbar relative to the plot, default-"top" pad (float, optional) ... takes a float and moves the cbar further away from the heatmap the higher the pad is, default-0 cbar (str, optional) ... decides which colormap should be used, default-"RdYlBu_r"

+1.2.4 OPC.dndlogdp(ax, **kwargs)

+    plots a bar plot of the average dndlogdp numbe size distribution

+    ax ...
+(Axes obj of mpl.axes module)

+    start (str, optional) ... takes a str of the form "HH:MM:SS" and only uses data acquired after this time for the average distribution end (str, optional) ... takes a str of the form "HH:MM:SS" and only uses data acquired before this time for the average distribution logy (bool, optional) ... if True, only the y axis is scaled logarithmicly, default-False ylabel (str, optional) ... changes the label of the y-axis, if no ylabel is give it will say "dN/dlogDp in ccm^-3" scatter (bool, optional) ... if True, the plot will be a scatter plot rather than a bar plot, default-False

 2.    fluoreszenz.py